-- Visit respectlife.org/action-guides to review and familiarize yourself with all the resources and materials available to help you celebrate the Solemnity of the Annunciation.
-Download any resources you hope to use.
-This would include things like bulletin announcements, intercessions, homily notes, the Blessing of a Child in the Womb, and the Annunciation novena, "A Heart Open to God's Will." - Connect with your pastor, and remind him about the upcoming celebration of the Solemnity of the Annunciation.
+- Meet with your pastor, and remind him about the upcoming celebration of the Annunciation and share that it also coincides with the 25th anniversary of The Gospel of Life.
 Let him know what resources are available, such as homily notes, prayer intercessions, and the novena.
-Ask what your parish might do to observe this important celebration.
+Ask what your parish might do to observe these important celebrations this year.
 Most importantly, ask what you can do to help.
 Perhaps emailing him the homily notes directly will save him time.
 Or, he may ask if you can send the prayer intercessions to another parish staff member.
-Ask permission for any bulletin submissions you have in mind and for any special activities you would like to plan.
-Keep in mind that this observance often falls during Lent, which is often a busy time for parishes and priests. - Following your conversation with your pastor, contact your parish office to open the lines of communication.
-Share the results of that conversation and what you are requesting to help celebrate the Solemnity of the Annunciation of the Lord.
+If you have any bulletin submissions planned or have any special activities in mind, be sure to share this information as well.
+Keep in mind that these observances fall during Lent, which is often a busy time for parishes and priests. - Following your conversation with your pastor, contact your parish office to open the lines of communication.
+Share the results of that conversation and what you are requesting to help celebrate the Annunciation of the Lord.
 Ask about bulletin submission policies.
 Many parishes need content several weeks in advance to be able to include it in the weekly bulletin.
 Inquire about deadlines and share what content you hope to have featured.
-This will help your parish plan ahead and allot the necessary space in the bulletin.
-Lent often requires additional bulletin space for special announcements.
-Contact your parish while there may still be space available.
-Again, most importantly, ask what you can do to help. - If your parish is planning to offer the Blessing of a Child in the Womb, be sure to download and/or order a copy for your parish.

-MARCH
+JANUARY

-S M Т W т F S
+S М т W т F S

-1 2 3 4 5 6 7
+1 2 3 4

-8 11
+5 6 $\overline{\mathcal{O}}$ 8 9 10 11

-15 16 17 18 19 20 21
+12 13 14 15 16 17 18

-22 23 24 25 26 27 28
+19 20 21 22 23 24 25

-29 30 31
+26 27 28 29 30 31